R. Craig Scott

 In addition to his professional achievements, Mr. Scott takes pride in his involvement in community affairs within his city of residence, Laguna Hills, California.
 Mr. Scott served four terms as Mayor, and 19 years on the City Council.
 He was twice Chairman of the Board of Directors of the Orange County Fire Authority, and its Executive Committee.

 Brian E. Cole

 Mr. Cole graduated from Whittier College School of Law, where he received his J.D. degree in 1981.
 Mr. Cole received his Bachelor of Arts degree from the University of Redlands in 1974.
-Mr. Cole was a graduate candidate at Harvard University.
+Mr. Cole was also a graduate candidate at Harvard University.

-Mr. Carter personally interacts with all clients and often is the first point of contact during the engagement of Executive Law Group's services.
-His ability to help executives and professionals immediately identify and evaluate their legal requirements, significantly streamlines the entire consultation process.
+Ms. Melling's ability to help executives and professionals immediately identify and evaluate their legal requirements, significantly streamlines the entire consultation process.